logux/core/README.md

 # Logux Core

 Log for Logux, default timer and test tools.
-It is base classes, end-users should use high-level Logux tools.
+These are low-level base classes, and Logux end-users are supposed use high-level Logux tools.

 Logux idea is based on shared logs.
-Log is list of events ordered by time.
+Log is a list of events ordered in time.
-Every entry in Logux log contains event object and meta object with created and added times.
+Every entry in Logux log contains event object and meta object with `created` and `added` timestamps.

 ```js
 import { Log } from 'logux-core'